KoolieAid/nvim/README.md

 However, other complex stuff such as LSPs, Completions, Linting and Formatting are derived from typecraft's Neovim series.

 ### Things I'm not sure how to fix
-1. Discord Presence not working anymore, unsure how to setup the lazy loading for this one, packer version seems to work fine
-2. LSP won't start on lua files, `LspInfo` says the root directory is not set, so idk anymore
+1. LSP won't start on lua files, `LspInfo` says the root directory is not set, so idk anymore

 ## Suggestions
 - Issues and PRs are welcome :)